Skip to main content

 — YOU'VE GOT QUESTIONS.
 WE'VE GOT ANSWERS

 Check below for further details and insight into the 2024 Chicago River Swim event.
-Please check back as questions and answers will be continually added to this page.
+Please check back as questions and answers will be continually added to this page, especially considering the venue change to Ohio Street Beach.

 REGISTRATION